When can my child start?

 Northfleet Nursery School classes cater for children aged three or four years old.
 Children will be admitted after their third birthday, normally at the beginning of a new term.

 If there are any nursery place vacancies we can accommodate Free for 2 children (FF2) who are eligible.
 Please speak to the Admissions Manager if you require assistance in applying for FF2 funding or for further information.

 How many places are available?

 This is a 108 place nursery offering 5 morning sessions and 5 afternoon sessions term time only for the Universal Element of 15 hours nursery funding.

 We do offer the Extended Entitlement of an additional 15 hours (30 hours in total).
 Please refer to our 30 Hours Provision page or speak to the Admissions Manager.

 Children will be accepted in order of priority set by the Governors and staff of Northfleet Nursery School.

 1. Looked after children (LAC)

-2. Children referred by outside agencies with Special Needs
+2. Children referred by outside agencies with Special Educational Needs

 If the nursery is full, except in cases of need, children should have had their names on the waiting list for at least one term before entry can be considered.
 Entry will be as close as possible to the term following the third birthday and will be in order of age – within the criteria listed above.